Tacking COVID-19: the new EU-funded project COVIRNA

 THE COVIRNA PROJECT IS BORN

-On May 19th 2020, the European Commission launched the Second call for an Expression of Interest for innovative and rapid health-related approaches to respond to COVID-19 and to deliver quick results for society for a higher level of preparedness of health systems (SC1-PHECORONAVIRUS-2020-2) as part of the ERAvsCORONA Action Plan.
-An overall budget of €128.2 million is mobilised under this call, mainly originating from the Horizon 2020 (H2020) Framework Programme as part of the Commission’s EUR 1.4 billion pledge to the Coronavirus Global Response.
-Complementing a first call aimed at advancing the knowledge of SARS-CoV-2 in relation to potential clinical and public health measures, this second call focused on wide-scale, rapid (within 3-24 months) deployment of readily available health-based technological solutions to manage and contain this current and future outbreaks.
+On 19 May 2020, the European Commission launched the Second Call (SC1-PHECORONAVIRUS-2020-2) as part of the ERA vs CORONA Action Plan.
+An overall budget of €128.2 million was mobilised under this call, mainly originating from the Horizon 2020 (H2020) Framework Programme as part of the Commission’s EUR 1.4 billion pledge to the Coronavirus Global Response.
+Complementing a first call aimed at advancing the knowledge of SARS-CoV-2 in relation to potential clinical and public health measures, this second call focused on wide-scale, rapid deployment of readily available health-based technological solutions to manage and contain this and future outbreaks.

-WHAT COVIRNA IS
+WHAT THE COVIRNA PROJECT IS ABOUT

 “By tackling the cardiovascular complications of COVID-19, which are known to contribute significantly to mortality, the project is expected to have a major impact on patient outcomes”, explains Dr Yvan Devaux.
 “The COVIRNA test will be CE-marked and made ready to be commercialised, allowing the stratification of patients according to their risk of developing cardiac side-effects, thereby improving therapeutic approaches and informing novel drug design”, he concludes.

 THE COVIRNA TEAM

 With a total budget of EUR 4.44 million and EUR 3.88 million of EU contribution, the project boasts a complementary consortium of 15 partners from healthcare, academia and industry from 12 European countries.
 The partners are: